A sea of

 “I grew up near the ocean and began scuba diving at a young age, where my love for coral reefs began.
 The work we do at CEI looks to implement different techniques and methods of coral restoration to help increase our efforts in restoring coral reefs in The Bahamas and other comparable environments.”

-Silia Woodside is a Research Assistant at the Cape Eleuthera Institute where she works with the Coral Innovation Hub.
-She grew up in the West End, Grand Bahama.
+Silia Woodside is Research Faculty at the Cape Eleuthera Institute, where she works with the Bahamas Coral Innovation Hub.
+She grew up in West End, Grand Bahama.

 Jump Out of Your Comfort Zone